DesignsbyBlanc/Zek_sec/README.md

 #### To run:

 1. Clone repo
-2. npm i, update environment variables like `DATABASE_URL` (check `env.js`), then npm run dev
+2. npm i, update environment variables like `DATABASE_URL` (check `env.js`), then npm run dev (I chose to use a local instance of MySQL community server and EMAIL PROVIDER for auth)
 3. Unzip zek_backend and update any absolute file paths in the "myapi" in the "fast_api" folder and related scripts accordingly
 4. `pip install -r reqmacos.txt` or only install imported packages by scripts used
+5. Create "env_local.py" in "/path/to/z_gemini/zek_backend/gemini_utils" and add your GOOGLE_API_KEY = ""
-5. Open a separate terminal to run an http server in "zek_backend/stream_server/test_stream" (`python -m http.server 8100`)
+6. Open a separate terminal to run an http server in "zek_backend/stream_server/test_stream" (`python -m http.server 8100`)
-6. Paste your `http://[::]:8100/` into url field on `localhost:3000`
+7. Paste your `http://[::]:8100/` into url field on `localhost:3000`
-7. Open separate terminal, change directory to "fast_api"
+8. Open separate terminal, change directory to "fast_api"
-8. Set QUERY_GO="True" as environment variable
+9. Set QUERY_GO="True" as environment variable
-9. Run `uvicorn myapi:app --reload --host 0.0.0.0`
+10. Run `uvicorn myapi:app --reload --host 0.0.0.0`